schubertzhang/dastor/README.md

 There’s only one copy of indexes in Bigtable, even for multiple storage replications, since Bigtable use GFS layer for replication. (multiple copies of data, one copy of indexes)

 **Local Storage Engine:** Bigtable provides better read performance, less disk seeks.
 Bigtable vs. Cassandra ?
 InnoDB vs. MyISAM

-**Bigtable’s write/mutation performance is lower.**
-Commit Log: If the GFS/HDFS support s fine-configuration to let individual directory on a exclusive disk, then …

 **In my opinion, Bigtable ’s architecture and data model make more sense.**
 The Cassandra project maybe a fault for big-data, and maybe a big fault to mix Dynamo and Bigtable.
 Cassandra is just a partial Dynamo and target to a wrong field - Big Data Storage.
 It is anamorphotic.